 Aime train station actually shares the same building as the bus station, where we will drop you.
 It has eurostar, high speed trains (TGV) and regional trains passing through.
 From here you can make connections to get to many cities and towns.
 Check out the SNCF website for more train information.

 Aime is the main transport hub for the area.
-It has frequent services to the surrounding ski resorts at week-ends, including Plan Peisey, the various La Plagne resorts and Les Coches.
+It has frequent services to most of the surrounding ski resorts at week-ends.
+However, the buses for Montchavin, Peisey, Vallandry, Nancroix and Les Coches seem to depart from Landry only, so we would recommend booking a taxi from Aime to these resorts.
 The Altibus website has information about local buses.

 Don't Forget!
 Ben's Bus runs a service from Geneva Airport to most of the La Plagne ski resorts.
 Use the menu above to see if we have a service to the resort that interests you.

 There are usually many taxis hanging around the bus station in Aime.
 However, we would always advise to book taxis in advance on Saturdays as they can be very busy on transfer day.

 Once you book our service to Aime, we will give you details about how to get a 10% discount off private transfers with our local taxi partners.

 To La Plagne: Depending on the La Plagne resort you're going to, the journey takes about 50 mins and costs about 60€ for up to 4 people